 U.S. Embassy in Chuo Ward

-Currently, the American Embassy is located in Akasaka, Minato-ku.
-Prior to that, however, there was the United States Missionary for 16 years from 1874 to 1890 at the location of St. Luke's Garden in Akashi-cho, Chuo-ku, as indicated on the information board above.
-The history of the American Embassy in Japan begins with Perry's arrival in 1853 (1853).
-In 1856 (1856), the first American Consul-General Townsend Harris opened a temporary consulate at Gyokusenji Temple in Shimoda.
-In 1859 (1859), Harris, who was appointed as a lawyer, moved his mission and residence to Zenpukuji Temple in Azabu, lent by the Shogunate.
-In 1863 (1863), a fire broke out from kitchen hall in Azabu Zenpukuji Temple, where the mission was located, and the building disappeared, so the mission was relocated to a foreign settlement in Yokohama Seki.
-In 1874 (1874), Minister John Bingam moved his residence and residence to a foreign settlement in Tsukiji (currently Akashicho, Chuo-ku).
+Currently, the U.S. Embassy is located in Akasaka, Minato-ku.
+However, before that, as shown on the above information board, the United States Embassy was located at St Luke's Garden in Akashi-cho, Chuo-ku for 16 years from 1874 to 1890.
+The history of the U.S. Embassy in Japan began with the arrival of Perry in 1853.
+In 1856 (1856), the first American Consul General Townsend Harris opened a temporary consulate at Gyokusenji Temple in Shimoda.
+In 1859 (1859), Harris, appointed as Minister of Justice, moved the embassy and residence to Zenpukuji Temple in Azabu, which was lent by the Shogunate.
+In 1863 (1863), a fire broke out from the kitchen hall of Azabu Zenpukuji, where the embassy was located, and the building was destroyed.
+In 1874, Minister John Bingham moved the embassy and residence to a foreign settlement in Tsukiji (currently Akashicho, Chuo-ku).

-The figure above is a map of the Survey Bureau of the Department of War, Staff Headquarters in 1884 (1884).
-Almost in the center is the indication of the U.S.
+The figure above is a map of the Survey Bureau of the Ministry of War, Chief of Staff in 1884 (1884).
+There is an indication of the US embassy almost in the center

-The figure above shows the range of the American Embassy on a modern map.
+The figure above shows the scope of the U.S. Embassy on a modern map.

-It is said that the residence of Tsukiji Foreign Residents was a two-story wooden Western-style building with cream-colored paint.
-In 1890 (1890), the Japanese government and Minister John Swift signed a contract to rent the land and building at 1-10-5 Akasaka, Minato-ku, Akasaka-ku, Tokyo (currently 1-chome, Akasaka-ku, Minato-ku) and the building for the Mission of the United States.
-Has moved to the current location of Akasaka.
-The building after the relocation of the American Embassy to Akasaka was expanded a few years later to become the Hotel Metro Paul.
+The embassy at Tsukiji Foreign Reservation is said to have been a Western-style building with two-story wooden and cream-colored paint.
+In 1890 (1890), the Japanese government and Minister John Swift signed a contract to rent the estate and buildings at 1-10-5 Akasaka, Minato-ku, Akasaka-ku, Tokyo (currently 1-10-5 Akasaka, Minato-ku) for the United States Embassy.
+The building after the relocation of the U.S. Embassy to Akasaka was expanded a few years later to become the Hotel Metro Pole.

-The photo above is a monument to the ruins of the American Embassy.
-The upper photo shows the three units in front of the Toysler Memorial Hall of St. Luke's International Hospital, and the lower one is two units in St. Luke's Garden.
-Komatsu stone cut off on the coast of Izu Peninsula is engraved with American national birds such as white head eagle, shield-shaped star-shaped flag, and Goryo stars.
-According to former diplomat Haruro Kawasaki, at the ceremony commemorating the 100th anniversary of American independence in 1876 (1876), Minister Bingham carved the symbols of the independence of the United States, "stars", "Shields" and "white head eagle" in Japanese masonry.
-There were eight memorial stones at St. Luke's International Hospital, which was built on the site, three of which were donated to the American Embassy in 1984 (1984) during the days of Ambassador Mansfield.
+The photo above is a monument to the site of the United States Embassy.
+The upper photo shows three units in front of the Toysler Memorial Hall of Saint Luke's International Hospital, and the lower one is two in St Luke's Garden.
+Komatsu stone cut off on the coast of Izu Peninsula is engraved with U.S. national birds such as white head eagle, shield-shaped star flag, and Goryo stars.
+According to former diplomat Haruro Kawasaki, at the ceremony commemorating the Centennial of American Independence in 1876, Minister Bingham carved the "star", "Shield" and "White Eagle" symbols of the United States in Japanese masonry.
+The St. Luke International Hospital, built on the site, had eight memorial stones, three of which were donated to the U.S. Embassy in 1984 (1984) during the time of Ambassador Mansfield.

 Address: 8, Akashicho, Chuo-ku

-8-minute walk from the 4th exit of Shintomi Station on the Yurakucho Line
+8 minutes walk from Exit 4 of Shintomi Station on the Subway Yurakucho Line